Sleuth (1972 film): Plot

-The score is seemingly evened until Milo announces they will play another game involving a real murder.
+The score is seemingly evened, though Andrew is unable to admit being duped and pretends he saw through Milo's disguise while expressing admiration for Milo having been a worthy opponent and games player.
+A still dissatisfied Milo expresses that Andrew has not experienced the level of humiliation of his own imminent death.
+He announces they will play another game involving a real murder.
 Milo says he fatally strangled Andrew's mistress, Téa, and has planted incriminating evidence throughout Andrew's house.
-The police will arrive soon.
-Andrew dismisses his claim, but phones Téa to be sure, only to learn from Téa's flatmate, Joyce, that Téa is dead.
+The police, who have been tipped off, will arrive soon.
+Andrew dismisses his claim, but phones Téa, only to learn from her flatmate, Joyce, that Téa is dead.
 Following Milo's cryptic clues, Andrew frantically searches the house for the planted evidence.
 Andrew finds the last item just as Milo says the police are arriving.
-The disheveled Andrew pleads with Milo to stall them while he composes himself.
-Milo is heard talking to the officers, but there are actually no police.
-Milo then reveals that he faked Téa's death with Joyce and Téa's willing assistance, thus tricking Andrew a second time.
+The dishevelled Andrew pleads with Milo to stall them while he composes himself.
+Milo is heard ostensibly talking to the officers, but there are actually no police.
+Milo then reveals that he faked Téa's death, with Joyce and Téa's willing assistance as payback for the games of humiliation Andrew has inflicted on Téa, thus tricking Andrew a second time.
+Andrew is further humiliated when Milo reveals that Téa informed him that Andrew is practically impotent and has not had relations with her in over a year.